-The minimum sensitivity detection limit of estradiol E2 using this human estradiol E2 ELISA kit was approximately 10.0 pg/ml.
-The dynamic assay range for this kit is 10.0 – 1,000.0 pg/ml.
+The minimum sensitivity detection limit of estradiol E2 using current estradiol-E2 ELISA kit was approximately 10.0 pg/ml.
+The dynamic range for this assay is 10.0 – 1,000.0 pg/ml.

 - Correlation between estradiol and progesterone in cycles with luteal phase deficiency.
 Fertil.
 Steril.
 (1982) 37: 348-354.
 Goldstein D., et al.

 - The serum transport of steroid hormones, Rec.
 Prog.
 Horm.
 Res.
 (1982) 38: 457-510.
 Siiteri P.K., et al.

 - Steroid biosynthesis by isolated human ovarian follicular cells in vitro, J. Clin.
 Endocrinol.
 Metab.
 (1980) 51: 1407-1411.
 Tsang B.K., Armstrong D.T. and Whitfield J.F.